SHENSHENZYC/linear-regression-analysis-on-life-expectancy/report.md

 This report analyzes what factors of a country significantly impact the nationwide life expectancy using techniques in multiple linear regression.
-It examines potential multicolinearity, influential points, heteroscedasticity and non-normality that will make the modeling estimation unreliable.
+It examines potential multicollinearity, influential points, heteroscedasticity and non-normality that will make the modeling estimation unreliable.
 It then performs feature selection using different approaches involving t test for single predictor, adjusted R squared, Mallow's Cp and backward stepwise BIC.